sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

 Chrome
       --browsertime.chrome.args, --chrome.args                                        Extra command line arguments to pass to the Chrome process.
 If you use the command line, leave out the starting -- (--no-sandbox will be no-sandbox).
 If you use a configuration JSON file you should keep the starting --.
 To add multiple arguments to Chrome, repeat --browsertime.chrome.args once per argument.
 See https://peter.sh/experiments/chromium-command-line-switches/
       --browsertime.chrome.timeline, --chrome.timeline                                Collect the timeline data.
-Drag and drop the JSON in your Chrome detvools timeline panel or check out the CPU metrics.  [boolean] [default: true]
+Drag and drop the JSON in your Chrome detvools timeline panel or check out the CPU metrics.  [boolean] [default: false]
       --browsertime.chrome.appendToUserAgent, --chrome.appendToUserAgent              Append to the user agent.  [string] --browsertime.chrome.android.package, --chrome.android.package                  Run Chrome on your Android device.
 Set to com.android.chrome for default Chrome version.
 You need to have adb installed to run on Android.
       --browsertime.chrome.android.activity, --chrome.android.activity                Name of the Activity hosting the WebView.